11-12th April 2019

 I wasn’t that bothered, I could see it was similar terrain as to that I had just travelled, and on the mountain road I had better views of the mountains to my left.
 These wouldn’t have been visible in the woodland.
 I’m making light of it, I wished I was on the right track really!

-After a very long climb up a hot and shadless mountain road, it then went down hill onto some plains.
+After a very long climb up a hot and shadeless mountain road, it then went down hill onto some plains.
 This was great, a long section of downhill, but I knew it would climb steeply again to get to Ronda, so bitter sweet!

-The mountain road was quite busy with traffic, it was windy and undulating.
+The mountain road was quite busy with traffic, it was narrow, windy and undulating.
 A lovely lady drew her car alongside me and asked if I was OK, which was nice.

 I guess I started riding on the mountain road at around 2:30pm and was on it for a few hours.
-My next major town was Ronda, but between where I was and Ronda, a few kilometer to my right there was the village of Montejaque that I would be missing, as the mountain road bypassed it.
+My next major town was Ronda, but between where I was and Ronda, a few kilometers to my right there was the village of Montejaque that I would be missing, as the mountain road bypassed it.
 I could have made efforts to go to this village and return to the Altravesur route.
 But to be honest, I just couldn’t be arsed.
 So onward to Ronda, but following my new regime of not stopping in a town at night, I was looking for a wild camping spot.

 The road up to Ronda goes up, up up.
 Nearing the town, I found a way back onto the off road Altravesur route, alas this was a wrong decision, as it was steep, rocky, gnarly up-steps, that couldn’t be ridden.
 I was getting closer and closer to the town, thinking I’m not going to find a wild camp again, and would have to look for a hostel.
 By now I was very hot and bothered, the climb up to Ronda was relentless as was the sun, with little shade.
 There seemed to be a lot of military land on nearing Ronda, so camping was out of the question, although I did contemplate it, what's the worse that can happen!